27 Comments

 So if you actually do come down from your ivory tower, outside of the petri dish, test tubes, bunson burners and any other lab functions you do, consider the human element to your bold statements about there being no difference between GMO and non-GMO in the event your statistics or studies or evidence were flawed or incorrect.
 We are talking about people’s health and lives.

-3. michaelchristoff says:
+3. blank michaelchristoff says:

 Thank you for the clarification on biochemistry.